Profile image

 • R v NN – Represented high-profile music artist charged with drugs trafficking offences.
 Ongoing

-• R v SD – Represented man charged with stabbing the Finsbury Park Mosque terrorist in alleged revenge attack.
+• R v SD – Represented man charged with stabbing the Finsbury Park Mosque terrorist in alleged revenge attack in prison.
 Ongoing

 • R v IM – Represented defendant charged with organising the gunpoint armed robbery conspiracy of the celebrity and former boxing world champion Amir Khan.
 Prosecuted by KC and Junior.
 IM was acquitted.